-This wreath is lovely inside the home, or displayed on your front door.
+This fall wreath is lovely inside the home, or displayed on your front door.
 It’s also a lovely hostess gift that can be left up all season long.
 I love the combination of greenery and flowers, as well as the natural elements, like pampas grass and gourds.

 Here’s What You’ll Need:

 - Eucalyptus Greenery

 - Magnolia Leaf greenery

 - Royal Blue Hydrangeas